mahmut26/mm-f/README.md

 1. sudo cp -r MagicMirror /home/{username} //{username}: This refers to your Linux username.
 This copies the MagicMirror folder to /home/{username}.
 If you want to create additional copies (for configs), you can do so; you know how to do that now!
 2. sudo apt-get install xinit //This is for launching the Midori browser.
 3. Duplicate starter.sh and customize it for your specific configurations.
 This is for face.py to execute it's bash (.sh).
 But here is a small problem.
 That is my old program !
+Its for RaspberryPI.
+But if you read my code you can see it's simple.
-4.
+4. Now, it's time for reboot.py.
+It's an older script designed for Raspberry Pi, but it remains simple and *functional*, right?